codref/kuzu/README.md

 - Serializable ACID transactions
 - Wasm (WebAssembly) bindings for fast, secure execution in the browser

-Kuzu is being developed by [Kùzu Inc.](https://kuzudb.github.io/) and is available under a permissible license.
-So try it out and help us make it better!
-We welcome your feedback and feature requests.
+Kuzu was initially developed by [Kùzu Inc.](https://kuzudb.github.io/).
+It is available under a permissible license.

 ## Docs and Blog